 In addition to the average scale score by group, the scale score mean difference is reported and provides the most meaningful measure of charter school student performance in comparison to the non-charter school student performance.
 The mean difference is reported as the value for the non-charter school group minus the value for the charter school group.
-A negative mean difference indicates that the mean scale score for the comparison group (charter school students) was higher than the mean scale score for the comparison group (charter school students) was lower than the mean scale score for the comparison group (charter school students) was lower than the mean scale score for the comparison group (charter school students) was lower than the mean scale score for the control group (non-charter school students).
+A negative mean difference indicates that the mean scale score for the comparison group (charter school students) was higher than the mean scale score for the control group (non-charter school students).
+A positive mean difference indicates that the mean scale score for the comparison group (charter school students) was lower than the mean scale score for the control group (non-charter school students).